-We review our Sanctions Policy regularly (most recently in May 2024) to align with UN, UK, EU and US sanctions.
+We review our Sanctions Policy regularly (most recently in May 2024) to alian with UN.
+UK.
+EU and US sanctions.

 We are committed to adhering to both the letter and the spirit of export controls governing our activities, and engage regularly with the UK Government's Export Control Joint Unit and its equivalents in other jurisdictions.
-In response to geopolitical shifts, we have pivoted our regional focus towards less sensitive applications and customers in China this year, and exited the quantum market in the country.
+In response to geopolitical shifts, we have continued to pivot our regional focus towards less sensitive applications and customers in China this year, having exited the quantum market in the country in FY2023/24.